waveform-computing/oliphant/docs/quickstart.rst

 .. warning::

-    It is strongly recommended that you read the full usage chapter on the temporal data functions to understand their precise effect and how to query and maintain the resulting structures.
+    It is strongly recommended that you read the :mod:`full usage chapter
+    <history>` on the temporal data functions to understand their precise
+    effect and how to query and maintain the resulting structures.
 This section is intended as a brief introduction and/or refresher and does not discuss the complexities of temporal data at all.

 In this section, the following example tables will be used: